-I do research on Sindhi-language Sufi (Islamic mystical) poetry performance (song and recitation) in Kachchh, Gujarat (western India), a region on the border with Pakistan and on the coast of the Arabian Sea.
-I've spent a lot of time in India since 2005, studying languages and music.
-In my current research, I'm particularly interested in how poetry performance (especially poetry by Shāh Abdul Latīf Bhiṭāī [1689-1752 CE]) has served as a means for the transmission of ethical and spiritual teachings in Muslim communities in Kachchh.
+As a PhD candidate in ethnomusicology, I do research on Sindhi-language Sufi poetry performance in Kachchh, Gujarat (western India), located on the border with Sindh, Pakistan and along the coast of the Arabian Sea.
+I've spent a few years in India since 2005, studying music and languages (Urdu, Hindi, Sindhi, Kachchhi, Punjabi).
+In my current research, I look at how poetry performance, especially of poetry by Shāh ‘Abdul Latīf Bhiṭā’ī (1689-1752 CE) has served as a means for the transmission of Islamic/ethical teachings in rural Muslim communities in Kachchh.

 People often ask how I came to be interested in South Asia.
 The short answer I give is, "The Beatles."
 The long answer is, well, longer.
 With regard to Sindhi music, I first became enthralled by the Sindhi Pakistani singer Abida Parveen in 2004, but it wasn’t until a decade later that I learned about other singers and developed a deeper interest in the region’s musical traditions.
 You can watch more videos I’ve made of Sindhi music in Kachchh, Gujarat on my YouTube channel: https://www.youtube.com/user/brianbondmusic